-For information on application of IPC precautions to specific diseases see the Appendix 1: Recommended precautions and personal protective equipment (PPE) summary
+For information on application of IPC precautions to specific diseases see the SA Health Infection Prevention and Control Management of Infectious Diseases Summary Table and Appendix 2 for a summary of the personal protective equipment (PPE) requirements.

 Clearly document the precautions required in the patient's medical record.
 TBPs should only be ceased or modified by the patient's clinical care team.